 For the applications, please be able to name and describe algorithms solving a specific problem.
 Give the time complexity of the algorithms in O-notation, and mention, if relevant, data structures being used.
-For example, Kruskal's algorithm for min. spanning tree uses Union-Find data structure, and with it can run in time $O(m \log n)$.

-Make sure you know how to solve every problem on assignments 1, 2 and 3, and the first test.
+For example, Kruskal's algorithm for min. spanning tree uses Union-Find data structure, and with it can run in time $O(m \log n)$ .
+Make sure you know how to solve every problem on assignments 1 and 2.